ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/commands/workload/_includes/stock.md

 This load test runs 5 types of load:

-* [getCustomerHistory](#getCustomerHistory) reads the specified number of orders for the customer with id = 10000.
+* [user-hist](#getCustomerHistory) reads the specified number of orders for the customer with id = 10000.
 This creates a workload to read the same rows from different threads.
-* [getRandomCustomerHistory](#getRandomCustomerHistory) reads the specified number of orders made by a randomly selected customer.
+* [rand-user-hist](#getRandomCustomerHistory) reads the specified number of orders made by a randomly selected customer.
 A load that reads data from different threads is created.
-* [insertRandomOrder](#insertRandomOrder) creates a random order.
+* [add-rand-order](#insertRandomOrder) creates a random order.
 For example, a customer has created an order of 2 products, but hasn't yet paid for it, hence the quantities in stock aren't decreased for the products.
 The database writes the data about the order and products.
 The read/write load is created (the INSERT checks for an existing entry before inserting the data).
-* [submitRandomOrder](#submitRandomOrder) creates and processes a randomly generated order.
+* [put-rand-order](#submitRandomOrder) creates and processes a randomly generated order.
 For example, a customer has created and paid an order of 2 products.
 The data about the order and products is written to the database, product availability is checked and quantities in stock are decreased.
 A mixed data load is created.
-* [submitSameOrder](#submitSameOrder): Creates orders with the same set of products.
+* [put-same-order](#submitSameOrder): Creates orders with the same set of products.
 For example, all customers buy the same set of products (a newly released phone and a charger).
 This creates a workload of competing updates of the same rows in the table.

 ## Load test initialization